UnivaCorporation/urb-k8s/README.md

 ## Run some actual Mesos frameworks

-Some Mesos framework schedulers, such as Marathon or Chronos, have a dependency on [Zookeeper](https://zookeeper.apache.org).
+Some Mesos framework schedulers, such as Marathon, Chronos or Singularity have a dependency on [Zookeeper](https://zookeeper.apache.org).
 Like the C++ and Python example frameworks they can run inside or outside of a Kubernetes cluster submitting their tasks to the Kubernetes cluster.

 ### Marathon